 During high season, popular yachting destinations like The British Virgin Islands, Saint Barts, and Antigua will have busier anchorages and marinas.
 However, the Windward Islands to the south generally offer a more quiet and secluded cruising experience.

 You might have to pay additional fuel and other fees when chartering the Caribbean Islands.
-Since exploring long routes (Leeward Islands to Windward Islands) requires plenty of fuel, it raises the overall charter costs.
+Since exploring long routes (the Leeward Islands to Windward Islands) requires plenty of fuel, it raises the overall charter costs.
 Likewise, visiting many different countries would incur Customs, Immigration, and Cruising fees.

 Yes, another critical factor in the BVI catamaran charter cost is the number of crew.
-Onboard toys and amenities also contributes to pricing.
+Onboard toys and amenities also contribute to pricing.